MUST READ: ReachOut.com Guidelines

 - Post with commercial interests in mind or to prosthelytize/promote any specific religion.

 - Provide professional advice such as legal, medical, financial or other.
+This includes names of medications and names of specific health care providers.

 - Cross post.
 Don’t post multiple, duplicate, identical or near-identical content.